 Squam Lakes Natural Science Center

 Why you should check it out: If your kids and family love nature, hiking and exploring the great outdoors, then Squam Lakes Natural Science Center is perfect for you.
-In addition to great walking paths through wooded areas, there’s Kirkwood Gardens (which is free and open to the public), lake cruises, animals to visit with and a predator-prey playscape playground.
-During the summer of 2019, families can also enjoy a very special Dinosaurs Alive! exhibit, which is on display through September 30.
+In addition to great walking paths through wooded areas and live animal trails, there’s Kirkwood Gardens (which is free and open to the public), lake cruises, and a predator-prey playscape playground.

-Admission cost: Admission is $20 for adults, $15 for kids 3-15 and seniors 65+ are $17.
+Admission cost: Admission is $15 for adults and seniors, $10 for kids 3 – 15 and 2 and under are free.
 If you’re thinking about going a couple times or more a year or going on a couple cruises, then you should consider getting a membership.
 Basic membership is $90 for four people and includes reciprocal admission at 200 other participating nature centers and zoos.